tonoli/instagram-followers-scraper/README.md

 ## Requirements

 You need to have Python 3 and PIP installed.
 You can follow [these installation instructions](http://python-guide-pt-br.readthedocs.io/en/latest/starting/install/osx/).
+You also need to have Chrome installed as Selenium uses the `chromedriver` contained in the `drivers` folder.

 Also, you'll need your Instagram credentials to log in.
 At this time the dialog with the list of followers cannot be opened as an anonymous user.